Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 The Downsides of Too Much Caffeine for Kids

-For children, too much caffeine is no good.
+For children, too much caffeine can have undesirable side effects.

-It can cause a host of problems in kids such as dehydration, heart palpitations, irregular heartbeat, anxiety, and poor sleep.
+It can cause a host of problems such as dehydration, heart palpitations, irregular heartbeat, anxiety, and poor sleep.

 Want to know the caffeine limits for children?
 Read: How Much Caffeine is Too Much for a Child?